Subsidy: Agricultural subsidies

 Support for agriculture dates back to the 19th century.
-It was developed extensively in the EU and USA across the two World Wars and the Great Depression to protect domestic food production, but remains important across the world today.
+It was developed extensively in the EU and US across the two World Wars and the Great Depression to protect domestic food production, but remains important across the world today.
 In 2005, US farmers received $14 billion and EU farmers $47 billion in agricultural subsidies.
 Today, agricultural subsidies are defended on the grounds of helping farmers to maintain their livelihoods.
 The majority of payments are based on outputs and inputs and thus favour the larger producing agribusinesses over the small-scale farmers.
-In the USA nearly 30% of payments go to the top 2% of farmers.
+In the US nearly 30% of payments go to the top 2% of farmers.

-By subsidising inputs and outputs through such schemes as 'yield based subsidisation', farmers are encouraged to over-produce using intensive methods, including using more fertilizers and pesticides; grow high-yielding monocultures; reduce crop rotation; shorten fallow periods; and promote exploitative land use change from forests, rainforests and wetlands to agricultural land.
+By subsidising inputs and outputs through such schemes as "yield based subsidisation", farmers are encouraged to over-produce using intensive methods, including using more fertilizers and pesticides; grow high-yielding monocultures; reduce crop rotation; shorten fallow periods; and promote exploitative land use change from forests, rainforests and wetlands to agricultural land.
 These all lead to severe environmental degradation, including adverse effects on soil quality and productivity including erosion, nutrient supply and salinity which in turn affects carbon storage and cycling, water retention and drought resistance; water quality including pollution, nutrient deposition and eutrophication of waterways, and lowering of water tables; diversity of flora and fauna including indigenous species both directly and indirectly through the destruction of habitats, resulting in a genetic wipe-out.

 Cotton growers in the US reportedly receive half their income from the government under the Farm Bill of 2002.
 The subsidy payments stimulated overproduction and resulted in a record cotton harvest in 2002, much of which had to be sold at very reduced prices in the global market.
 For foreign producers, the depressed cotton price lowered their prices far below the break-even price.
 In fact, African farmers received 35 to 40 cents per pound for cotton, while US cotton growers, backed by government agricultural payments, received 75 cents per pound.
 Developing countries and trade organizations argue that poorer countries should be able to export their principal commodities to survive, but protectionist laws and payments in the United States and Europe prevent these countries from engaging in international trade opportunities.